gmcastil/vimrc/doc/log.md

 37. Tracking open files with the buffer list
-- This is my first real exposure to the `[` and `]` keys, which are prefix keys
+- This is my first real exposure to the `[` and `]` keys, which are prefix keys (I need to look into how to navigate buffers and the quickfix window more quickly).

 Today I learned about operatorfunc - first, understand that `'[,]'` describes a range.
 It starts from the line where the `[` mark is and covers to the line